amanusk/s-tui/CONTRIBUTING.md

 4. Commit your change.
 Include a commit message describing you contribution.
 5. Submit a pull request to the main repository.

+This repository follows PEP8 coding conventions (or at least makes an effort to do so)

 [GitHub Pull Request Tutorial](https://help.github.com/articles/creating-a-pull-request-from-a-fork)